$ openstack subnet set --dns-nameserver 0.0.0.0 <subnet_id>

 privileges.

-Create a dedicated container namespace where you want to deploy your pod by running the following command:
+Create a dedicated container namespace where you want to deploy your pod by entering the following command:

 $ oc new-project test-namespace